 At Dawson & Albritton, P.A., we handle many different types of personal injury lawsuits in Jacksonville, including but not limited to the following:

 - Slip and fall claims;

 - Medical malpractice;

 If you have questions or concerns about your situation and whether you are eligible to file a claim, you should reach out to a personal injury lawyer as soon as possible.

-Timeline for Filing a Personal Injury Claim
+Timeline for Filing a Personal Injury Claim in NC